 As a final check on our baseline results, we estimate specifications (1) and (2) using weighted least squares regression, taking sample-average municipal employment as weights, so as to reduce the weight of very small municipalities.
-As shown in row 8 of Table 5, our qualitative findings remain unchanged, but the magnitudes and statistical significance of the relevant coefficients increase.
+As shown in row 8 of Table 3, our qualitative findings remain unchanged, but the magnitudes and statistical significance of the relevant coefficients increase.
 The wage effect is now statistically significant at the one-percent level as well, with the employment effect estimated to be only 1.78 times as large as the wage effect.
 Our baseline estimated values of the wage and employment effect, however, remain within the 95-percent confidence intervals also of these estimates.

-For the eight specifications reported as robustness tests, we obtain estimated ratios of employment to wage adjustment, $\hat{\rho}$ , ranging from 1.78 to 6.49 (Table 5, column 3).
-The hypothesis tests shown in columns 4 to 6 of Table 5 allow us to reject the hypothesis $\hat{\rho} = 7$ , which is implied by what we consider the most plausible calibration of the theoretical model of Section 2, in six of our eight runs.
-The hypothesis $\hat{\rho} = 3$ , however, is never rejected.
+For the eight specifications reported as robustness tests, we obtain estimated ratios of employment to wage adjustment, $\hat{\rho}$, ranging from 1.78 to 6.49 (Table 3, column 3).
+The hypothesis tests shown in columns 4 to 6 of Table 3 allow us to reject the hypothesis $\hat{\rho}=7$, which is implied by what we consider the most plausible calibration of the theoretical model of Section 2, in six of our eight runs.
+The hypothesis $\hat{\rho}=3$, however, is never rejected.
 Hence, the data do appear to point to relatively less quantity adjustment than predicted by the theory.

 One aspect that our data do not allow us to control for is individual worker characteristics.
 We therefore cannot distinguish wage increases that are due to skill upgrading from wage increases that are due to higher wage premia for identically skilled workers.
-Recent work by Frías, Kaplan and Verhoogen (2009) suggests that differential industry-level trade-induced wage changes are explained almost entirely by wage premia, with no significant explanatory power for skill upgrading.
+Recent work by Frías et al. (2009) suggests that differential industry-level trade-induced wage changes are explained almost entirely by wage premia, with no significant explanatory power for skill upgrading.
 Their result is based on Mexican data, where skill upgrading would appear a more likely adjustment channel than in Austria.
 Based on this evidence, skill upgrading does not appear as a likely unobserved confound biasing our results.

-5.3 Non-Parametric Illustrations: Space and Time
+5.3.
+Non-parametric illustrations: space and time

 So far, we have imposed a dichotomy between treatment (Border = 1) and control (Border = 0) municipalities.
-We now relax this by estimating specifications (3) and (4) and plotting the estimated post-1990 growth differential of each municipality against that municipality's distance from the eastern border.
-The plot for wages is given in Figure 4 and that for employment is given in Figure 6.
-Circles in these graphs are scaled according to municipal employment.

-The raw scatter plots do not look particularly informative.
-Nonetheless, a statistically significant relationship exists.
-This becomes clear in the corresponding natural spline regressions shown in Figures 5 and 7 respectively.
-The plots show that there is a statistically significantly positive effect on both wages and employment for municipalities that are located close to Austria's eastern border, whereas there is none for municipalities beyond about 50 kilometers from the border, with Vienna representing an evident outlier.
+We now relax this by estimating specifications (3) and (4) and plotting the estimated post-1990 growth differential of each municipality against that municipality's distance from the eastern border.31 Natural spline regressions shown in Figs. 4 and 5 respectively.32 The plots show that there is a statistically significantly positive effect on both wages and employment for municipalities that are located close to Austria's eastern border, whereas there is none for municipalities beyond about 50 km from the border, with Vienna representing an evident outlier.